-Figure 11 shows the age at diagnosis separately for men and women.
-The peak age of occurrence of mesothelioma was for individuals 65 years and older for both men and women.
+Figure 12 shows the age at diagnosis separately for men and women.
+Consistent with latency from first exposure to asbestos, the number of mesothelioma cases increased with age.
+The peak age of occurrence of mesothelioma was for individuals 65 years and older for men and women.